-As we move into the next four years of our new President’s term, there are both nervous and cautiously optimistic energy leaders around our nation and our world.
+As we move into the next presidential election, there are both nervous and cautiously optimistic energy leaders around our nation and our world.
 Alternative energy has proven to be a non-partisan issue, and citizens throughout the political spectrum hope that the clean energy revolution will continue on its current path.
 In terms of energy production, the world IS changing.
 Having multiple options of energy providers in the free marketplace will always be good for consumers, good for job growth, good for our economy, and especially good for domestic security.
 The more energy we source domestically, from all energy sources, reduces the negative petro-politics associated with imported oil.
 American sourced energy is homeland security.

 California Net Metering 2.0 has become active: A big win for the solar consumer, Net Metering 2.0 allows a solar customer to continue to arbitrage utility rates, at PGE costs, for the next 20 years.
 PGE lost the battle to excessively limit payments to solar customers for the excess energy we generate.
 Solar PV reduces the amount of electricity PGE has to generate, and PGE, through Net Metering, is allowed to resell this excess electricity generated by solar.
 Properly managed, the solar and utility relationship is a win-win for both the utility and the electric ratepayer.

 Energy Storage is gaining traction: Energy storage (traditionally batteries) can serve different purposes.
 It can be used as an emergency back up power source for critical equipment such as medical devices, or it can be programmed to “Peak Shave” high cost power at certain times of the day with or without an accompanying solar PV system.
 Indeed, if your home or business is severely shaded, or your business simply needs to reduce the dreaded PGE “Demand Charges”, these simple devices may provide you with some very good ROI.